Tikitere / Hell's Gate

 If you expect the hell to be peppered with seething mud pools, mud volcanoes and pits full of bubbling dark slurries, then a trial run with return ticket can be booked at the geothermal area Tikitere, also known as Hell's Gate.
 The names of the thermal features, too, do their part to maintain the illusion.
 However, return is only guaranteed if you always stay on the 1.6 km (1 mi) long designated paths.
 For those who are not believing in hell the area east of Lake Rotorua offers fascinating insights in what a volcanic heat source less than 2 km below the ground can do.

-The geothermal park encompasses three sections, beginning with a lower accumulation of mud pools in the south, connected via a bushy passage with a thermal waterfall to the upper area of hot mud lakes and a mud volcano in the north.
+As a part of the 10 km2 (3.8 mi2) large Tikitere - Ruahine Geothermal Field, the geothermal park encompasses three sections.
+It begins with a lower accumulation of mud pools in the south, connected via a bushy passage with a thermal waterfall to the upper area of hot mud lakes and a mud volcano in the north.
 Devil's Bath, the mud pool right at the beginning of the trail, already hints to the historical extraction of names from the dark narratives of the Bible.
 These names were given by the Irish author George Bernhard Shaw after visiting Tikitere in 1934, reportedly because he began to see the gateway of hell in this area.

 Beyond Devil's Bath the larger mud pool Hurutini shows up, named after a princess of the local Ngāti Rangiteaorere, who in times immemorial was thrown into it by her irascible husband, the tribal chief.
 The story goes that the place name Tikitere derives from the Māori words her mother cried out when she found her daughter's dead body inside the spring.